-- Admission to the Professional Program - Successful completion of all courses in major/minor areas of certification - No grades of Incomplete when making application nor at the end of the semester for which you are making application. - 2.75 cumulative GPA (3.00 for graduate students) - 2.75 GPA in major/minor areas of certification (3.00 for graduate students) - 2.75 GPA in education sequence (3.00 for graduate students) - Successful completion of all courses in Education sequence with a minimum grade of C or better - Successful completion of the appropriate Praxis Subject Assessment (content area examination) OR 3.0 GPA in content major (EA-A) or in overall GPA (MC-EA) - Minimum score of 229\ on Wisconsin Foundations of Reading Test (MC-EA candidates only) - Satisfactory completion of student teaching application - Electronic submission of application form - Letter of introduction to future cooperating teacher - Reflection essay - One-on-one interview with Director of Field Placements & Licensure - Approval from the TEAM Committee, which has final responsibility for approval or denial - Satisfactory background recheck through CastleBranch website - Completion of Tuberculosis (TB) Screening Form
+- Admission to the Professional Program - Successful completion of all courses in major/minor areas of certification - No grades of Incomplete when making application nor at the end of the semester for which you are making application. - 2.75 cumulative GPA (3.00 for graduate students) - 2.75 GPA in major/minor areas of certification (3.00 for graduate students) - 2.75 GPA in education sequence (3.00 for graduate students) - Successful completion of all courses in Education sequence with a minimum grade of C or better

+- Successful completion of the appropriate Praxis II Content Knowledge Exam (content area examination) OR 3.0 GPA in content major (Middle and High School candidates) or in overall GPA (Elementary and Middle School candidates) - Minimum score of 221 on Wisconsin Foundations of Reading Test Version 190 (Elementary and Middle School candidates only) - Satisfactory completion of student teaching application - o Electronic submission of application form - o Letter of introduction to future cooperating teacher - Reflection essay - One-on-one interview with Director of Field Placements & Licensure - Approval from the TEAM Committee, which has final responsibility for approval or denial - Satisfactory background recheck through CastleBranch website - Completion of Tuberculosis (TB) Screening Form

-\See Foundations of Reading Test details in the Program Assessments section.
+See Foundations of Reading Test details in the Program Assessments section.